 - Give it away.
 You can also give that old TV to a local charity or school.
 If it’s in working condition, there are plenty of places which will accept this electronic as a gift.
 After all, it’s worthwhile to give it a try.

 - Junk it.
-Now, if that used television doesn’t work, you can just junk it.
+Now, if that used television doesn’t work, you can just junk it using a junk disposal service.
 Take the opportunity to offload a bunch of other unwanted items at the same time.